Weed in Abu Dhabi

 Moreover, despite global shifts in the cannabis industry, the UAE’s conservative stance on the drug has remained unchanged.
 In fact, the country has made efforts to strengthen its anti-drug laws in recent years.
 Public campaigns aim to raise awareness about the dangers of drugs, including cannabis, and reinforce the message of zero tolerance.

 For tourists, the risks of being caught with weed in Abu Dhabi are high.
 While the UAE is known for its hospitality and luxurious tourism industry, drug laws remain a serious matter of concern.
-Foreign nationals, especially those from countries where cannabis is legal or decriminalized, may not be aware of the severity of the penalties in Abu Dhabi.
 However, ignorance of the law is not an acceptable defense in the eyes of the authorities.

 Medical Use and Changing Global Perception